renpy/renpy/sphinx/source/cds.rst

     .. method:: word()

         Matches any word, including keywords.
-Returns the
+Returns the text of the matched word.

     .. method:: string()